fauziyyanura/travel-landing-app/README.md

 -[Author(s)](#authors)

 ## Introduction
-The travel Website is a platform tnat allows users to explore various travel destinations, discover attractions, accomodations and activities and plan their trips seamlessly.This repositiry focuses specifically on the mobile view, ensuring an optimized and engaging experience for users on smaller screens.
+The travel Website is a platform tnat allows users to explore various travel destinations, discover attractions, accomodations and activities and plan their trips seamlessly.This repositiry focuses specifically on the desktop view, ensuring an optimized and engaging experience for users on larger and smaller screens as well.

 ## Live Demo
 Check out live demo of my project: [Live Demo Link](https://travel-landing-app.onrender.com)

 ## Features
--Responsive Design
+-Responsive Design:A mobile optimized and desktop layout that adapt to various screen sizes and resolutions.
 -Interactive Navigation:User-friendly navigation to easily explore different sections of the website.
 -Attraction and Accomodation Listings:Detailed sections for attractions and lodging options with images and descriptions.
 -Activity Recommendations:Suggestion for activities based on destination and user interests.